harveyt/Wacapella/GameData/Wacapella/README.md

 Wacapella provides a very early stockalike replica of the [WAC Corporal][url:WACCorporal] sounding rocket first launched in 1945.

-The parts are duplicated and/or modified parts from [CNAR][url:CNAR] and [Taerobee][url:Taerobee] and available in the start node.
+The parts are created using only ModuleManager by duplicating and/or modifying existing parts from [CNAR][url:CNAR] and [Taerobee][url:Taerobee] and available in the start node.
 There are three different science payloads as nose cones, so several launches are required to gain science, and so are very useful for starting more realistic based careers.

 The name is derived from WAC (probably stood for Without Attitude Control) and Capella, which is the Kerbalized name in [CNAR][url:CNAR] for the Corporal rocket system used on the Bumper replica.